segmentio/terraform-segment-data-lakes/modules/lakeformation/README.md

 ## Requirements

 Works for version >= 0.12
 Note: If you have teraform 0.12, you will have to run the setup separately for each database.
-For version >=0.13, the setup will work for a set of databases.
+For version >=0.13, you can use for_each for a list of databases (see README for an example).

 ## Providers